-Staffing plan: 0 to 5 points
+Staffing plan - 0 to 5 points

-- 15. Identifies all staff, partners, and consultants supporting the project and how they will support project activities and be managed. - 16.
+- 15. Identifies all staff supporting the project and how they will support project activities and be managed. - 16.
 Explains the recruitment and hiring process for positions (including PI/PD, staff, partners, and consultants) that need to be filled.

-Partnerships and consultants: 0 to 2 points
+Partnerships and consultants - 0 to 2 points